 For More Assistance: If you have any questions about the Burial at Sea program, please contact the United States Navy Mortuary Affairs office toll-free at 1-866-787-0081.
 Or contact the Department of the Navy for information.

 A Presidential Memorial Certificate (PMC) is an engraved paper certificate, signed by the current President, to honor the memory of honorably discharged deceased Veterans.

 Eligible recipients include the next of kin and loved ones of honorably discharged deceased Veterans.
 More than one certificate may be provided.

 Eligible recipients, or someone acting on their behalf, may apply for a PMC in person at any VA regional office or by U.S. mail or toll-free fax.
 Requests cannot be sent via email.
 A copy of the Veteran's discharge and death certificate is required to verify eligibility, as requests cannot be processed without proof of honorable military service.

 For more information on how to apply for a PMC or to check the status of a request, visit: http://www.cem.va.gov/pmc.asp

 There are two ways you may qualify for tavel reimbursement.

 1) Federally: If you meet the following requirements, you may be eligible for reimbursement of travel expenses.

-2) Locally: If you are a Charlevoix County resident, you may complete this form and submit it along with a copy of your driver's license and proof of your medical appointment.
+2) Locally: If you are a Charlevoix County resident, and you are not service-connected at 30% ro more, you may be eligible for two travel reimbursemtns per calendar year.
+Please complete this form and submit it along with a copy of your driver's license and proof of your VA-approved medical appointment.
 Mail to: VA Office 301 State St. Charlevoix, MI 49720, send it via FAX: 231-547-7232, or stop by our office!!